 Brave, Humble, Firm, Dedicated

 There are two Revolutionary War soldiers of merit who share the same name.
 Colonel John Nixon of Pennsylvania and Brigadier General John Nixon of Massachusetts.
-Colonel Nixon of Pennsylvania has received far more attention than General Nixon.
+Colonel Nixon of Pennsylvania has received far more attention than General Nixon of Massachusetts.
 Colonel Nixon, along with his father Richard, were shipbuilders and prominent citizens of Philadelphia who were active in politics.
 Colonel Nixon lead a battalion of Philadelphians labeled “Silk Stockings.”
 He was a member of the Pennsylvania Committee on Correspondence, and, when it was decided that the Declaration of Independence should be publicly proclaimed on July 8, 1776, Colonel John Nixon was chosen to read it.
 His portrait was painted by Gilbert Stuart and an extensive memoir was written by Charles Henry Hart, published in 1877.

 General John Nixon, for whom little has been written, was very different from the illustrious and flamboyant Colonel Nixon.
 The son of a pioneer farming family from Framingham, Massachusetts, he was humble in bearing whose active military record was far more noteworthy than his Philadelphian namesake.
 At seventeen years of age, John Nixon participated in the fall of the French citadel Louisbourg.
 Ten years later, he answered the call to fight in the French & Indian War.
 Captain Nixon fought in several northern battles along the Canadian border.
-Colonel Nixon lead a regiment of minutemen against the British at Lexington and Concord and commanded the last American regiment to leave the field at the Battle of Bunker Hill (for which he received a severe leg wound).
+Then Colonel Nixon of Massachusetts led a regiment of minutemen against the British at Lexington and Concord and commanded the last American regiment to leave the field at the Battle of Bunker Hill (for which he received a severe leg wound).
 Brigadier General Nixon was present throughout the Battles around New York in 1776 and fought at the Battle of Saratoga where his hearing and eyesight was permanently damaged by a near-miss cannonball.
 He devoted five years to the American cause before retiring in 1780.

 Early Life